 Paragliding at Wanli

 Paragliding has been a popular outdoor sport in Taiwan for some time now.
-The coastal mountains behind Green Bay, in New Taipei City’s rural Wanli District, receive plenty of sea wind, making them a perfect point of departure for paragliders.
+The coastal mountains behind Green Bay, in New Taipei City’s rural Wanli District in the North Coast, receive plenty of sea wind, making them a perfect point of departure for paragliders.
 There are other locations in Taiwan suitable for paragliding as well, also offering great vistas – Puli in central Nantou County, Saijia in southern Pingtung County, the Luye Highland in southeastern Taitung County, and Wai’ao in eastern Yilan County.
 Wanli, however, perhaps offers the best conditions, with steady winds and marvelous coastal scenery.